intel/llvm/sycl/doc/syclcompat/README.md

 ```

 This `launch` interface allows users to define an internal memory pool, or
-scratchpad, that can then be reinterpreted as the datetype required by the user
+scratchpad, that can then be reinterpreted as the datatype required by the user
 within the kernel function.

 ### Utilities